Xavman42/GuitaRPG/README.md

 2020, then another master's degree in music composition in 2022 from DePaul University.
 Davenport is now working towards a DMA at the University of Illinois at Urbana-Champaign.

-## Technical requirements
-See tech rider for a stage plot.

-I will need two microphones: a pair of SM81s, a pair of KM 184s, or a pair of similar microphones.
-Optimally, these will be provided by the venue, but I can provide these if necessary.
-These microphones are routed into an audio interface.
-A Scarlett 2i2 would work, but anything that can plug into my Linux laptop via USB is fine.
-(I will bring the Scarlett as a backup.)
-The interface is connected to my laptop via USB.
-My computer sends processed audio back to the interface and out to the house mix.
-My laptop also sends a video signal via HDMI to a projector or television for the audience to see.
-Depending on the size of the space, it may be a good idea to send the unprocessed microphone signals to the house mix as well.
-If possible, I would like a mono mix of the house mix sent to me for in-ear monitoring.

 ## Duration